Azure DevOps Server: Work items

-At the heart of Azure DevOps is the "work item".
-A work item represents a thing – it can be work that needs to be accomplished, a risk to track, a test case, a bug or virtually anything else a user can imagine.
-Work items are defined through the XML documents and are highly extensible.
+At the heart of Azure DevOps is the "work item", which can be work that needs to be accomplished, a risk to track, a test case, a bug, etc. Work items are defined through the XML documents and are highly extensible.
 Work items are combined into a Process Template that contains these and other pieces of information to provide a development framework.
 Azure DevOps includes Process Templates for the Microsoft Solutions Framework for Agile, Scrum and CMMI.
-Teams can choose to use a built-in template or one of the many templates available for use created by third parties.
-Process templates can be customized using the Process Template Editor, which is part of the Power Tools.

 Work items can be linked to each other using different relationships to create a hierarchical tree of work items or a flat relationship between work items.
-Work items can also be linked to external artifacts such as web pages, documents on a file share or documents stored in another repository such as SharePoint.
-Work items can also be linked to source code, build results, test results and specific versions of items in source control.
+Work items can also be linked to external artifacts such as web pages, documents, source code, build results, test results and specific versions of items in source control.

 The flexibility in the work item system allows Azure DevOps to play many roles from requirements management to bug tracking, risk and issue tracking, as well as recording the results of reviews.
 The extensible linking capabilities ensure that traceability from requirements to source code to test cases and results can be accomplished and reported on for auditing purposes as well as historical understanding of changes.